 2. Coconut Coir

 The pH level can be easily adjusted for plants that require a lower or higher pH level.
-In addition to that, coconut coir also has an amazing ability to hold water.
+Overall, coir is a versatile and sustainable gardening product that can be used in many different ways.

 They have a low pH level that is great for acid-loving plants.
-The pH level is easily adjustable for plants that need a higher pH level.
-They also have good drainage.
+The pH level is easily adjustable for plants that n

 The drawback is that they need a fertilizer that has higher nitrogen when compared to peat moss.
 Moreover, the woody material might not be consistent in every batch, which is yet another concern to consider before using this as an alternative.